 You’ll also want to check with your health insurance plan to make sure you’re covered if you need any medical care or deliver early in the U.S. or overseas.
 If traveling overseas, you may need to purchase supplemental insurance or medical evacuation insurance.

 Get Cleared for Takeoff

 Whether traveling for work or for pleasure, check in with your doctor early on in your pregnancy and let them know.
-“It is usually safe to fly if you have a normal, healthy pregnancy,” says Dr. Michael Bradfield, MD, Banner Health family medicine physician at North Colorado Family Medicine.
+“It is usually safe to fly if you have a normal, healthy pregnancy,” says Dr. Michael Bradfield, MD, Banner Health family medicine physician at Banner North Colorado Family Medicine in Greely, CO.
 “But it is safest during the second trimester.”

 Dr. Bradfield cautions pregnant women who may have a high-risk pregnancy, are at risk for blood clots, or deep vein thrombosis (DVT) or have a history of preterm deliveries.